Work package

 - Description of the existing care structures for MDR/RR-TB in Germany

-Procedure and survey
+Procedure and data collection

 Prospective cohort: